yogsototh/yblog/Scratch/en/blog/Haskell-the-Hard-Way.md

 <h4 id="maybe-monad">Maybe is a monad</h4>

-There are a lot of different types that are instance of `Monad`.
+There are a lot of different types that are instances of `Monad`.
 One of the easiest to describe is `Maybe`.
 If you have a sequence of `Maybe` values, you can use monads to manipulate them.
 It is particularly useful to remove very deep `if..then..else..` constructions.

 Imagine a complex bank operation.
-You are eligible to gain about 700€ only if you can afford to follow a list of operations without being negative.
+You are eligible to gain about 700€ only if you can afford to follow a list of operations without your balance dipping below zero.

 <div class="codehighlight">
 ~~~~~~ {.haskell}